 I had only planned on doing one recipe for 4th of July this year.
 LOTS going on here at The Veg Life!
 Anyway, because of this, I wanted it to be a showstopper.
-And let me start of by stating that this is a special occasion dessert.
-Definitely not something we indulge in daily 🙂
+And let me start of by stating that these Independence Day Tri-Color Cookies are a special occasion dessert.
+Definitely not something I indulge in daily 🙂

 Drawing from my all-time favorite Italian Tri-Color Cookies (you can see my vegan version here), I thought of doing them in another color palette.
 Traditionally, the Italian Tri-Colors are of the Italian flag, red, white and green.
 So it only made sense that this version would be red, white and blue for the American flag!